stele-climbing/climb-and-area-codes/README.md

 #### What about (auto)generated codes?

-Autogenerating codes for a platform is infeasible.
-It would be unlikely to execute on the goals of a climb-id system and, if implemented, would likely damage public opinion of this and future climb-id systems.

-For platforms to auto-generate codes that concur with one another, may things would need to be true:
+For platforms to autogenerate codes that concur with one another, may things would need to be true:

-- All platforms would need to use the same algorithm to generate codes.
+- All platforms would need to use the same algorithm for generating codes.
-- Code choice depends on the subjects name and alternatives in the geographic region.
+- Because code choice depends on the subjects name and alternatives in the geographic region.
   - Platforms would need decent coordinates for all of their climbs and destinations
-  - Platforms would probably need to use the same spelling for names of climbs that are shared
+  - Platforms would probably identical or near-identical spelling for names of climbs that are shared
 - Platforms would need knowledge of the climbs that they're lacking.
   1. An imaginary crag, _The Birds_, has four climbs _Look Up_, _Crows Fly_, _Crowds Flee_, and _Directed by Hitchcock_
   1. The local community uses PlatformA and has all four climbs well documented.